 Now before we get into the details of each step, there are a few tips that you need to know.

-- Increasing the C drive across two disks is not possible.
+- Increasing C drive across two disks is possible but not in the way of converting two disks into dynamic .

 - Conversion of both HDDs/SSDs into dynamic disks is mandatory for combining them.
 (See how to convert basic to dynamic)